 Wholesale is defined in accordance with EU legislation.
-Wholesale trade may be undertaken by pharmaceutical wholesalers as well as pharmaceutical manufacturers (in the latter case, limited to their products).
-Before 8 February 2015 (when the amendments to the PhL entered into force) customs and consignment warehouses had also been authorised to carry on a wholesale trade in medicinal products.
+Wholesale trade may be undertaken by pharmaceutical wholesalers and pharmaceutical manufacturers (in the latter case, limited to their products).
+Before 8 February 2015 (when the amendments to the PhL entered into force), customs and consignment warehouses had also been authorised to carry on a wholesale trade in medicinal products.
 However, by operation of the new amendment to PhL, such entities were automatically transformed into pharmaceutical wholesalers.
-Wholesalers must obtain an authorisation issued by the MPI, except for manufacturers (a manufacturing permit already encompasses authorisation for sale of manufactured products).
+Wholesalers must obtain an authorisation issued by the MPI, except for manufacturers (a manufacturing permit already encompasses authorisation for the sale of manufactured products).
 All wholesalers are required to follow the rules of good distribution practice (as regulated under the MoH Regulation dated 13 March 2015).
 The regulation implements EC Guidelines of 2013, but the Polish implementation is more strict than the requirements stemming directly from the Guidelines.
+Also the findings of pharmaceutical inspectors prove that the interpretation of law is not consistent and changes quite often.
+Under the new supervision system, periodic inspections are carried out in each wholesale premises at least once during a three-year period.
+There is also rather limited understanding of the pharmaceutical authorities for the more advanced business models (e.g., logistic operators running wholesale premises or transporting medicinal products for third parties); in most cases they tailor their expectations based on the 'regular' buy-sell business model.
+As a result, the standard for running a pharmaceutical wholesale business in Poland is set much higher than in most other EU countries.

-Retail trade may be undertaken by pharmacies (the PhL distinguishes generally accessible pharmacies and hospital pharmacies) and pharmacy outlets.
-Some OTC products may also be sold in herbal medicine stores, medical supplies stores and general stores.
+Retail trade may be undertaken by pharmacies (the PhL distinguishes between generally accessible pharmacies and hospital pharmacies) and pharmacy outlets.
+Some over-the-counter products may also be sold in herbal medicine stores, medical supplies stores and general stores.